-17) Also check the following fields to make sure they are set correctly and update as necessary:

-noderes.installnic -- the Ethernet adapter on the node used for installation noderes.serialport -- standard SOL for Blades "1", for IPMI nodes "0"

-nodehm.serialspeed -- standard SOL for Blades "19200"

-nodehm.serialflow -- standard SOL for Blades "hard"

-- 18) Postscripts that will be run during node install are identified in - /etc/xcat/postscripts.rules and located in /install/postscripts.
+- 16) Also check the following fields to make sure they are set correctly and update as necessary: - noderes.installnic -- the Ethernet adapter on the node used for installation noderes.serialport -- standard SOL for Blades "1", for IPMI nodes "0" nodehm.serialspeed -- standard SOL for Blades "19200" nodehm.serialflow -- standard SOL for Blades "hard" - 17) Postscripts that will be run during node install are identified in /etc/xcat/postscripts.rules and located in /install/postscripts.
 Not all of the postscripts have been ported to xCAT 2.0 yet, so you may get some "script not found" messages during the postscript processing.
-Also, the postage and postrules commands have not been ported yet, so debug may take a little more effort. - 19) Run makedhcp <noderange> to setup dhcp for the install. - 20) Run nodeset < noderange> install, to setup for installing the OS. - 21) Run rpower <noderange> on or rpower <noderange> reset, to boot the systems and start the network install process.
+Also, the postage and postrules commands have not been ported yet, so debug may take a little more effort. - 18) Run nodeset < noderange > install, to setup for installing the OS. - 19) Run rpower < noderange > on or rpower < noderange > reset, to boot the systems and start the network install process.